 Absorbent material for holding our hands and feet dried during manicure or pedicure.

 A soft cushion specially designed to help keep hands steady and well relaxed during a manicure.

 The work of an acetone solvent is to dissolve old polish on our nails.

 30. Quick dry

 A quick-dry is a liquid that is applied to colored polish on our nails to enable them to dry faster.

 31. Toenail separator

-Soft materials where nails are placed or inserted to keep them apart and to prevent toenails that have been painted from staining or getting in contact with other nails.
+Toe separator is a soft materials where nails are placed or inserted to keep them apart and to prevent toenails that have been painted from staining or getting in contact with other nails.